CHAUTAUQUA-CATTARAUGUS LIBRARY SYSTEM

-1. Describe how all individuals residing within the boundaries of the system but outside a member public libraryís chartered to service area will receive library services.
+1. Describe how all individuals residing within the boundaries of the system but outside a member public library’s chartered to service area will receive library services.

-Since the Systemís establishment in 1960, all residents of Chautauqua and Cattaraugus Counties have been able to use any member library within the two counties under the same rules and restrictions with which it serves its chartered to serve population.
+Since the System’s establishment in 1960, all residents of Chautauqua and Cattaraugus Counties have been able to use any member library within the two counties under the same rules and restrictions with which it serves its chartered to serve population.
 When joining the System, each member signed a contract to that effect.
 Neither the System nor its member libraries may charge system residents for library cards and all provide free onsite use of computers and access to the Internet.
 The Library System receives funding from both counties which it in turn distributes to its members in the form of aid through a program called Materials Plan.
 A major reason for the Materials Plan is to compensate the member libraries for serving residents of the two counties living outside their chartered-to-serve areas.
 The Materials Plan rewards libraries for increasing their hours of public service.
-Since its inception the number of member library hours of opening have more than doubled, thus facilitating unimpeded free access.
-In Chautauqua County (2000 census population of 139,750) there are 11 towns without a library specifically chartered to serve the townís population.
-However, seven of these 11 contribute funding to nine different libraries located within or near those towns.
-Similarly, in Cattaraugus County there are 25 towns without a library specifically chartered to serve the town; 13 of these towns (in one case, a school district covering the entire town) contribute funding to six libraries.

 2. Describe how the system will assure that those persons living within the system boundaries in an area where a member library chooses to withdraw from the system, or where a chartered and registered library was never a member of the system, will be served by the system.

-3. Describe what the system considers ďserious inequities and hardshipsĒ and the criteria used by the system to make the determination.
+3. Describe what the system considers “serious inequities and hardships” and the criteria used by the system to make the determination.

-The System does not believe that any serious inequities and hardships exist within its area that would prevent one library from serving the entire Systemís population with no restrictions or limits.
-Traditionally, this Systemís members have always cooperated with one another and believe that service to all the residents of the Systemís area must be delivered on an equal footing to the service they deliver to the residents of their chartered to serve area inasmuch as all residents are subject to State and County taxes which support library services.
-A strong interlibrary loan program is in place; member libraries encourage their patrons to use other libraries if they cannot provide the needed service or materials; and the System provides all of its libraries with access to several sophisticated online resources at no charge.
-All of the Systemís member libraries meet all of the Stateís standards.
+The System does not believe that any serious inequities and hardships exist within its area that would prevent one library from serving the entire System’s population with no restrictions or limits.
+Traditionally, this System’s members have always cooperated with one another.
+Members believe that service to all the residents of the System’s area must be delivered on an equal footing inasmuch as all residents are subject to State and County taxes which support library services.
+A robust delivery system allows member libraries to share materials, and member libraries encourage their patrons to use other libraries if they cannot provide the needed service or materials.
+The System provides access to an online shared catalog and eBook database.
+All of the System’s member libraries meet all of the State’s standards.

 4. Describe what constitutes excessive out of chartered service area borrowing in the system.

-There is no reason to believe that excessive out of chartered service area borrowing exists on the part of any member library because serving the entire population of the two counties has always (for the 46 years of the Systemís existence) been a condition of membership in the System.
+There is no reason to believe that excessive out of chartered service area borrowing exists on the part of any member library because serving the entire population of the two counties has always (for the 52 years of the System’s existence) been a condition of membership in the System.

 5. A. Describe the unserved and the underserved populations with the system.
 B. Describe the criteria used by the System to identify libraries as having an inadequate level of local income to support the delivery of acceptable library services (underserved).
 List those libraries so identified.
 C. Describe the actions the system will take to expand the availability of library services to unserved and underserved individuals residing within the boundaries of the system.
 D. Provide a timetable for such actions.
 E. Identify who will be responsible for carrying out these actions.